 - Taste the soup and adjust the taste with Kosher salt as it will enhance the flavor without adding additional sugar or soy sauce.
 Cover and keep it on low heat.

-- Cut the Tokyo negi and Narutomaki (fish cake) diagonally.
+- Cut the Tokyo negi (or use sub) and Narutomaki (fish cake) diagonally.

-- Cut the Mitsuba into small pieces and thinly slice the scallion.
+- Cut the Mitsuba (optional) into small pieces and thinly slice one onion/scallion (used for topping).

 - Cut the thinly sliced meat into bite size pieces.